Joystream/community-repo/community-contributions/KPI 11.4 - Research Max Validator Change/report.md

 7) What happened to the average block time, and blocks per era and session/epoch?
   **The average block time increased from 6s to 7s between [11-07-21- 12-07-21].
-  The max block time changed a bit (from 30s to 18) until 21-02-21, after that it stay the same 24s until 02-03-21, ending at 18s.**
+  The max block time changed a bit (from 30s to 18s) until 21-02-21, after that it stay the same (24s) until 02-03-21, ending at 18s.
+  The block time of the Block Time By Date graph is in miliseconds**.

 ![Block Time by Date](https://user-images.githubusercontent.com/7486476/110229356-c2365400-7f00-11eb-90c9-c89a176c061c.png)

 **The number of blocks in a era has decrease between [07-02-21-10-02-10] but it went almost back to normal in the end of the measure period.**